sphan35/Election_Analysis/README.md

 ## Summary of Election Audit Results
 The analysis of the election show that:
 - There were 369,711 total votes cast in the election.
--The Counties in the precinct were
+- The Counties in the precinct were
   - Arapahoe
   - Denver
   - Jefferson

  - The county results were:
     - Arapahoe contributed "6.7%" of the total votes with 24,801 votes.
     - Denver contributed 82.8% of the total votes with 306,055 votes.
     - Jefferson contributed 10.5% of the total vote with 38,855 votes.

 - The candidates were
   - Diana DeGette
   - Raymon Anthony Doane
   - Charles Casper Stockham

 - The candidate results were:
   - Candidate 1 received "x%" of the vote and "y" number of votes.
   - Candidate 2 received "x%" of the vote and "y" number of votes.